cortexjs-legacy/the-handbook-of-cortex/README.md

 * smart version system with fully semantic version support
 * a powerful yet simple-to-use module/resource loader

 Cortex is especially sutibale for large project because it helps us break down the logic into modular pieces.
+It has been used in production in Dianping.com for years.

 Small project could also benefit from cortex, just install our best buddy jquery, or bootstrap, then focus on the work to bring your brilliant ideal into reality!